Educational content is one of your most potent weapons.

 You can use educational content to nurture leads and guide them down the sales funnel.
 For example, you might offer video lessons on a relevant topic in exchange for contact information.
-Or, you could create a series of blog posts that walks readers through the process of making a purchase.
+Or, you could create a series of blog posts that walk readers through the purchase process.

-It is versatile and can be used in many different ways.
+4. It is versatile and can be used in different ways.

-As you’ve already learned, educational content can take many forms, from blog posts and articles to infographics and videos.
+As you already know, digital content can take many forms, from blog posts and articles to infographics.

 It can be used in many ways, such as:

 - Driving traffic to your website or blog by sharing interesting and informative articles or online courses.